elastic/ecs/rfcs/text/0033-tty-output.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

-These fields will primarily be used to replay and visualize TTY output for a linux session.
-Since the output is captured raw, terminal sequence control codes et al, we'll be making use of xtermjs.org to render these output messages over time.
-This will give security analysts a new means with which to investigate linux sessions.
+  These fields will primarily be used to replay and visualize TTY output for a Linux session.
+Output to a TTY contains terminal control codes.
+These control codes can represent visual editing (cursor movements), as well as partial screen updates in graphical modes.
+Libraries like xtermjs.org are well suited to handle the rendering of terminal output.
+This will give security analysts additional means to investigate Linux sessions.

-Because the data is flowing in as UTF-8 encoded chars, it will be possible to write rules against TTY output.
-This will allow Session View to decorate the output viewer with the location of alerts and other important info like the process writing to the TTY device.

 ## Source data